 About Me

 I am a clinical psychologist based in Brisbane, Australia.
 I work with individuals (12 years and up), couples, and families.
-I hold a Masters Degree in Clinical Psychology and concurrently work within the public mental health system with Culturally And Linguistically Diverse (CALD) clients.
+I hold a Master’s Degree in Clinical Psychology and, alongside my private practice, I work within the public mental health system with Culturally and Linguistically Diverse (CALD) clients.

 My practice focuses on the following populations and presenting problems: